This post may contain affiliate links. See my disclosure statement for details.

 - Let rest for 15 minutes so the bread can soak up the egg & milk mixture.

-- Place your pans in the oven.
+- Place your baking dish in the oven.

 - Bake for 55 – 70 minutes.
 Bread should be golden, and the middle should be set when touched.